david4u/david4u/README.md

-- 👋 Hi, I’m @david4u
+- 👋 Hi, I’m Jeehyun Kim
-- 👀 I’m interested in ...
+- 👀 I’m interested in Computer Systems and Architecture
 - 🌱 I’m currently learning System Programming
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- Majoring in Computer Science, College of Computing, Yonsei University, Seoul, Korea.

 <!---
 david4u/david4u is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.